merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 {% endhighlight %}

 Create a virtual environment (`master` to remind you that you are following the GitHub `master`), and do the initial setup, and leave it:

+{:.notice}
+If using conda, run `python3 -m virtualenv ~/virtual-envs/anvio-master` instead of the line that starts wth `virtualenv` down below.

 ``` bash
 virtualenv ~/virtual-envs/anvio-master